Cornea & External Eye reference image

 Allergic Conjunctivitis (Including Hay Fever)

-Allergic conjunctival diseases are inflammatory disorders of the conjunctiva primarily mediated by type I allergic reactions.
-They are classified into five subtypes: seasonal allergic conjunctivitis, perennial allergic conjunctivitis, vernal keratoconjunctivitis, atopic keratoconjunctivitis, and giant papillary conjunctivitis.
-Based on the Japanese Society of Ophthalmic Allergy's Clinical Practice Guidelines for Allergic Conjunctival Diseases, Third Edition (2021), this article provides an overview of the definition, diagnostic criteria, and standard treatments (anti-allergic eye drops, immunosuppressive eye drops, and steroid eye drops).
+Allergic conjunctival diseases are inflammatory conditions of the conjunctiva primarily involving type I allergic reactions, classified into four types: seasonal, perennial, vernal keratoconjunctivitis, atopic keratoconjunctivitis, and giant papillary conjunctivitis.
+Based on the Japanese Society of Ophthalmic Allergy's "Clinical Practice Guidelines for Allergic Conjunctival Diseases, 3rd Edition (2021)," this article outlines the definition, diagnostic criteria, and standard treatments (anti-allergic eye drops, immunosuppressive eye drops, and steroid eye drops).

 Amniotic Membrane Transplantation